11 Awesome Examples of Mobile Marketing Campaigns Done Right

 In essence, it spread the altruistic message that Nivea cares.

-The brand registered a whopping 62% increase in sales in Rio de Janeiro as a response to this campaign!
+The brand registered a whopping 62% increase in sales in Rio de Janeiro as a response to this advertising campaign!
 A study later discovered that 8 out of 10 individuals were deeply impacted by the ad and had downloaded the app!

 As such, it should come as no surprise that this mobile marketing campaign fetched the brand a Grand Prix at the Cannes Lions International Festival of Creativity in the Mobile category.